stefanfranzen/javascript-bookmarklets/README.md

 ## Prerequisites

-- Created your custom javascript-booklet, inspired by this repositorys examples
+- Created your custom javascript-bookmarklets, inspired by this repositorys examples
 - Google Chrome installed (I will not cover other browsers)
 - Show bookmarks bar activated

 ## Setup of booklets

-- Right-click your bookmarks bar and choose `"Add folder"` and name it "Booklets"
+- Right-click your bookmarks bar and choose `"Add folder"` and name it "bookmarklets"
 - Right-click on your folder and choose `"Add Page"`, a popup will open
-- Describe shortly what your javascript booklets does in `"Name"`
+- Describe shortly what your javascript bookmarklets does in `"Name"`
-- Paste your javascript-booklet-code into `"URL"`
+- Paste your javascript-bookmarklets-code into `"URL"`

-## Using your booklet
+## Using your bookmarklets

 - Browse to the page you want to run your javascript-booklet on
 - Click on your new booklet-button in the bookmark bar